heygent/cna/pages/cna___Simulazione di esame.md

 		- What is the in-out [degree](((6422fb58-b14c-4f73-a8ce-c547d160c906))) of each node?
 		- Write the [strength](((64368a97-7c8d-411c-a1ab-d08880fe1e29))) and degree of each node.
 	-
 	- Consider an ER random graph with $n$ nodes and connecting probability equal to $p$.
-What is the expected clustering coefficient?
+What is the expected [clustering coefficient](((64625143-588e-4dc1-a991-4b27deea3a85)))?
 How does this result relate to the clustering coefficient observed in real-world networks?
 	-
 	- How many edges are there in a Barabasi-Albert network with 1000 nodes and $m = 5$?
 	-